 He was preceded in death by his parents.

-Arrangements are pending for Phil's life to honored at a later date.
-Interment will be in the Unitarian Universalist Fellowship Memorial Gardens in Ephraim.
+Phil’s life was honored with a “virtual” memorial service with Rev. Phillips Sweet officiating.
+Interment was in the Unitarian Universalist Fellowship Memorial Gardens in Ephraim.

-Memorials may be given in Phil's memory for Habitat for Humanity; Doctors Without Borders; American Red Cross; Write On Door County; and The Clearing.
+Memorials may be given in Phil's memory for Habitat For Humanity; Doctors Without Borders; American Red Cross; Write On Door County; and The Clearing (in Door County).

-Casperson Funeral Home & Cremation Services in Sister Bay is assisting the Hansotia family.
+Casperson Funeral Home & Cremation Services in Sister Bay assisted the Hansotia family.
 Expressions of sympathy, memories, and photos of Phil may be shared with his family through his tribute page at www.caspersonfuneralhome.com.